stackedboxes/romualdo/README.md

 the host program.
 We should be able to use some structured format like JSON or XML for easier integration with your game or engine.

+Probably as much as the language itself, I am interested in an *implementation* that provides some features I'd very much like to have in a tool like this.
+Notably, I want to be able to *save and resume* the execution state at any time, and a *saved state from an old version of your program/story should keep working with an updated version.* These requirements are key to allow user to play through long stories, and let developers/authors improve and update their work without breaking ongoing saved stories their players might have.

 ## Credits

 * The Romualdo Language syntax is in no small extent inspired by